nscherf/dl-setup/README.md

         make all -j $(($(nproc) + 1))
         make test -j $(($(nproc) + 1))
         make runtest -j $(($(nproc) + 1))

+ * if you encounter issues with hdf5.h not being found: see this [thread](https://github.com/BVLC/caffe/issues/2347) for a solution

 * Build PyCaffe, the Python interface to Caffe